Kang Jae-gu: Sacrifice

 On October 4, 1965, the 10th Company, with Kang Jae-gu as the company commander, was carrying out a grenade throwing drill while preparing to dispatch troops to Vietnam.

 At this time, Private Park Hae-cheon pulled out the safety pin and leaned his hand back to throw the grenade, the moment he was so nervous that he dropped the grenade from his hand.

 The grenade fell to the place where the company members were gathered, and Captain Kang Jae-gu, who was supervising the training of the grenade at the time, sensed the crisis and covered the grenade with his body, saving and sacrificing the lives of numerous subordinates.

 Only five people around him were injured as Kang Jae-gu's Spirit of sacrifice, and all the rest of the men were able to save their lives.

-His thorough military spirit and passionate love for his subordinates became a model for not only the soldiers dispatched to Vietnam, but also the entire military, and impressed the whole people.
+His leadership style and attention to subordinate welfare were cited as a model for soldiers in Vietnam and the wider military.

 In honor of his merit, the government held a memorial service as an army funeral, was promoted to the first rank as major, and ordered Taegeuk Order of Military Merit in praise of the military spirit of Major Jae-gu Kang.

-There is a statue of Major Jae-gu Kang at the Korea Military Academy, and since 1966, the "Jae-Gu Ceremony" has been held to commemorate his military spirit and spirit of sacrifice.
+There is a statue of Major Jae-gu Kang at the Korea Military Academy, and since 1966, the "Jae-gu Ceremony" has been held to commemorate his military spirit and spirit of sacrifice.